Nauts85/project-2/README.md

  * immersive sound to create tension.
  * Unique end of quiz rank dependant on how well you have scored.
 ## **Future-Features**
- * A user name feature that could be used to personalise the quiz and create more immersion.
+ * A user name feature that could be used to personalize the quiz and create more immersion.
  * Different question types (Timed, odd one out, etc.)
  * The option to save your score on a leader board.
- * Options menu to adjust things about the quiz (Mute, colour blind mode, visually imapaired mode.)
+ * Options menu to adjust things about the quiz (colour blind mode, visually impaired mode.)
  * The Option to share the quiz with others through social media and compare scores.
 ## **Technologies Used**
 ---